dirtycache/forti-config/HOWTO/SSLVPN.md

         set remoteauthtimeout 60
     end

-10) Firewall static routing.
+## 10) Firewall static routing

 I like to do this as a "doublecheck" that the SSLVPN Client subnet is routed always via the FortiGate's `ssl.root` interface.

 ### config script: